 In the late 1960s, a family from Southern California bought up much of the town, including the hotel, and reopened the building with small shops in it and apartments upstairs.
 They renovated it back to a hotel and restaurant in the 1980s with an Edwardian theme, thus all the palm trees and camels you’ll still see a glimpse of here and there.
 In 2004, they sold the hotel to their executive chef who operated it for a couple of years.

-Mary Ann told me she and her husband thought they would run the hotel for a couple of years and then sell it but they are still there nearly 12 years later.
+Mary Ann told me she and her husband thought they would run the Imperial Hotel for a couple of years and then sell it but they are still there nearly 12 years later.
 I asked her if it was because she was enjoying it so much.
-She said every day is a different challenge and she loves that about it.
+She said, “Every day is a different challenge and I love that about it.”

 Although nobody famous slept there, like John Wayne at the National Hotel in Jackson, Mary Ann says there are many wonderful stories about the history of the hotel.
 She has met people who were married or spent other important occasions there.
 She’s even met a few who had shops in the building before it was renovated back to a hotel in the 1980s.
 Some say the hotel has a ghost or two, a cowboy and a young woman called “the White Lady” at least, but Mary Ann says she’s never seen any sign of them.

-The Imperial Hotel sits on the curve of the road, looking down what was Highway 49 before the bypass was built, and long before that, the Drytown wagon road.
+The Imperial Hotel sits on the curve of the road in Amador City, looking down what was Highway 49 before the bypass was built, and long before that, the Drytown wagon road.
 The view of the historic old town can definitely take you back a step or two in time.